-Add to a dataset This will add a constant, another dataset or a netCDF file to the dataset. :param x: An int, float, single file dataset or netCDF file to add to the dataset.
+Add to a dataset This will add a constant, another dataset or a netCDF file to the dataset. nctoolkit will automatically determine the appropriate comparison required.

+x: int, float, DataSet or netCDF file An int, float, single file dataset or netCDF file to add to the dataset.
 If a dataset or netCDF file is supplied, this must have only one variable, unless var is provided.
 The grids must be the same.

-Parameters var (str) - A variable in the x to use for the operation ds.add(10)
+var: str A variable in the x to use for the operation